gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 Source: [Dilbert by Scott Adams](https://dilbert.com/strip/2007-06-10)

 Jokes aside, plans don’t have to stay stagnant - we can adjust and revisit our approaches as we learn.
 Remember our emphasis on Build-Measure-Learn?
 Bring that energy to all aspects of your acquisition.

+Just as in our personal lives, in the government, we plan so that we reduce the risk of buying the wrong solution.
+We want to ensure we are buying the solution our users need at a price we can afford, and serving the outcome they outlined in the requirements.
+As you may know from your on-the-job experience, acquisition planning and the strategy will differ somewhat depending on a few factors:
+* You may inherit a previously developed contract that requires adjustment, so you will need to build a strategy for making those adjustments.
+* You may be involved in developing a new strategy for a new procurement.

 **Examples:**
 * **Existing Programs**: Adapting an existing acquisition strategy (i.e., transition from a traditional waterfall development strategy to a strategy better suited for software development).